dortania/OpenCore-Install-Guide/AMD/fx.md

 * **AppleXcpmExtraMsrs**: NO
   * Disables multiple MSR access needed for unsupported CPUs like Pentiums and certain Xeons
 * **CustomSMBIOSGuid**: NO
   * Performs GUID patching for UpdateSMBIOSMode Custom mode.
-Usually relevant for Dell laptops.
+Usually relevant for Dell laptops
+  * Enabling this quirk with UpdateSMBIOSMode Custom mode can also disable SMBIOS injection into "non-Apple" OSes however we do not endorse this method as it breaks Bootcamp compatibility.
+Use at your own risk.
 To be used in tandem with `PlatformInfo -> UpdateSMBIOSMode -> Custom`
 * **DisableIoMapper**: NO
   * AMD doesn't have DMAR or VT-D support so irrelevant
 * **DisableLinkeditJettison**: YES